* China unveils retaliatory tariffs on $75 bln worth of U.S. goods

 * Powell says will 'act as appropriate' to support growth

 TOKYO, Aug 26 (Reuters) - Japanese shares shed more than 2% on Monday, with China-related firms leading the losses after a fresh escalation in the Sino-U.S. trade war knocked global equities markets.

-China on Friday said it would impose tariffs on about $75 billion in imports from the United States including some agricultural products, crude oil and small aircraft.
+China on Friday imposed tariffs on about $75 billion in imports from the United States including some agricultural products, crude oil and small aircraft.

 Hours later, U.S. President Donald Trump heaped an additional 5% duty on some $550 billion in targeted Chinese goods in the latest tit-for-tat escalation between the world's largest economies.

-This sent stocks, the dollar and oil prices sharply lower on Friday, with all three Wall Street major indexes shedding between 2.4% and 3% on Friday, while safe-havens were in demand.
+This sent stocks, the dollar and oil prices sharply lower on Friday while safe havens, with all three Wall Street major indexes shedding between 2.4% and 3% on Friday.

 Machinery and chip-equipment makers were especially hit hard as the new round tariffs triggered profit-taking in companies which rely on China demand.

-Automakers and exporters were broadly lower after the yen gained to 104.46 yen against the dollar, a level not seen since Jan.
-3. Subaru Corp lost 2.1% and Mazda Motor declined 2.2% and, while Omron Corp shed 3.8%.
+Automakers and exporters were broadly lower after the yen gained to 104.46 against the dollar, a level not seen since Jan.
+3.

 President Trump and Japanese Prime Minister Shinzo Abe said late Sunday that the United States and Japan agreed in principle to core elements of a trade deal they hoped to sign in New York next month.